msayer23/ici_ae_trinetx/README.md

 #finally, this code creates ll_ici_demo_startdates_neo.csv, including additionally info on the first time a patient received each prospective ici. resulting csv files
 #all_ici_rows_061323.csv and agg_all_ici_cols_demographic_061323.csv are exclusively neoplasm dx patients and icis up to end of 2021

+###cardiac_aes.R
+#this script utilizes the diagnosis.csv file from trinetx, also it utilizes the all_ici_demo_startdates_neo.csv to bring all of the patient data to a single file
+#the script utilizes base R, as.data, and dplyr
+#the script creates unique entries for each occuring cardiac ae based on pre-selected icd-10 for each patient.
+It ultimately creates a new file titled
+#all_cardio_ae_ici_demo_061323.csv, all events

+###cardiac_aes_analysis.R
+#this file utilizes an pre-created csv from other files titled all_cardio_ae_ici_demo_061323.csv
+#utilizes many of the same packages as previously described
+#this file organizes cardiac ae data further. first it characterizes patients as either experiecing myocarditis or pericarditis or both and which they experienced as their
+#first adverse event. ultimately created firstici_firstae_dateoficis_061323.csv, listing date of first ae, the event, and ici dates as well in addition to demographic info
+#
+#
+#
+#
+#

 ######Tables/figures of interest